sunpy/sunpy/docs/dev_guide/pr_review_procedure.rst

 This group has `subgroups <https://github.com/orgs/sunpy/teams/sunpy-maintainers/teams>`__ for each section of the repository that has `maintainers <https://sunpy.org/team#maintainer-list>`__.
 The members of these groups will automatically be requested to review all PRs which change files in that subpackage.

-Membership of the SunPy Maintainers group will be reviewed every six months, people who have not been active for this time may have their membership suspended until they return.

 SunPy Developers